TKovacs03/INST326-Project/README.md

 # INST326-Project
 Fitness Tracking app

+user.py file:
+    1. The User class initializes the following attributes: name of user(str) age of user(int) height of user in inches(int) weight of user in pounds(int) gender of user (str) active level of user is either "Little/None", "Light","Moderate","High","Extreme"(str)

+    2. Repr method is used to return the formal string representation of the attributes.

+    3. The user_information method opens a JSON file and loads the information provided by the user.
+It prints out the welcome message and repeats the users information for final verification.
+The information is saved in a dictionary in a JSON file and uses the users name as a key.

+    4. The parse_args method is used to parse the command line arguments provided by the user and returns it to its appropriate attributes.

 functions.py file:
     workout_generator function:
         1. It ask user to select an exercise category (ie: Push, Pull or legs)